 Earnings Per Share of Common Stock

-If the business is a corporation with common stock that is publicly traded, it is required that the net income, discontinued operations, and extraordinary items be shown on the income statement on an after-tax, per-share basis.
+If the business is a corporation with common stock that is publicly traded, it is required that the net income and discontinued operations (if any) be shown on the income statement on an after-tax, per-share basis.